sleeprite/rudis/docs/src/docs/commands/set/sadd.md

 ## Return

-The number of new elements added to the collection, excluding ignored elements.
+The number of deleted keys.